 Abdollahi said ICE officials told the mothers that because they weren't taking solid food, they would become mentally unfit to care for their children, and so ICE would be justified in separating their children from them.

-Well before last week's hunger strike, human rights groups who have visited the Karnes jail described the conditions there as "deplorable," saying detainees did not have adequate access to legal counsel and that those who had valid asylum claims were not being provided with sufficient information about the process for pursuing them.
+Well before last week's hunger strike, human rights groups who have visited the Karnes detention center described the conditions there as "deplorable," saying detainees did not have adequate access to legal counsel and that those who had valid asylum claims were not being provided with sufficient information about the process for pursuing them.
 They said many interviews with asylum officers had been rushed.

 According to the United Nations High Commissioner for Refugees office in Washington, DC, 58 percent of the children and families fleeing violence in Central American countries have "legitimate" claims to asylum and international protections under international law.